What is transit?

 Moving Union goods in certain special situations

-When Union goods are moved from a special fiscal territory to a country in the common transit area (Norway, Switzerland, Island, Liechtenstein, Turkey, FYR of Macedonia, Serbia) or via such a country, then the goods are transited under an external transit T1 procedure in the following situations:
+When Union goods are moved from a special fiscal territory to a country in the common transit area (Norway, Switzerland, Island, Liechtenstein, Turkey, North Macedonia, Serbia) or via such a country, then the goods are transited under an external transit T1 procedure in the following situations:

 - refunds are granted based on the common agricultural policy implemented on Union goods